guptasanchit90/dish-dashboard-ext/README.md

-# Zomato Expense Tracker
+# DishDashboard
 ==========================

-## Track and analyze your Zomato orders with ease!
+## Track and analyze your Food orders with ease!

 Are you tired of wondering where your money goes every time you order food online?
 Do you want to take control of your expenses and make informed financial decisions?
 Look no further!
-The Zomato Expense Tracker browser extension is here to help.
+The DishDashboard browser extension is here to help.

 ### What does it do?

-This extension records your Zomato orders, providing a detailed breakdown of your expenses over time.
-With the Zomato Expense Tracker, you'll be able to:
+This extension records your Food orders, providing a detailed breakdown of your expenses over time.
+With the Food Expense Tracker, you'll be able to:

 * **Track your expenses with ease**
 * **Analyze your spending habits and identify areas for improvement**